 Monitoring pulse, respirations, and temperature and watching for danger signs especially at night.
 It is extremely important that trained staff is assigned for night shifts also as many deaths in SAM children occur at night because a feed is omitted/child becomes uncovered and cold

-Chapter 17 Vector and Water Borne Diseases
+Chapter 17 Vector, Water Borne and Other Communicable Diseases a) Clinical Features

 1. Malaria: